Zsailer/python-for-scientists/docs/_pages/advanced_numerical.rst

 To install this library in your Python environment simply run:
 ::

-    pip install scikit-learn numba
+    pip install numba

 Cython
 ------

 Cython is another library aimed at speeding up Python code.
-It effectively allows users to write C code using Python syntax.
-Cython code is compiled and runs at C speed, increasing the performance of your code.
+Users can write Python code and quickly translate it to a C extension.

 To install this library in your Python environment simply run:
 ::